Labour Party (Ireland): Split with National Labour and the first coalition governments

 Despite efforts in the 1930s to sternly downplay the idea of Communist influence over the party, by the 1940s internal conflict and complementary allegations of communist infiltration caused a split in the Labour Party and the Irish Congress of Trade Unions.
 Tensions peaked in 1941 when party founder Jim Larkin and a number of his supporters were re-admitted to the party and subsequently accused of "taking over" Labour branches in Dublin.
 In response William X. O'Brien left with six TDs in 1944, founding the National Labour Party, whose leader was James Everett.
 O'Brien also withdrew the ITGWU from the Irish Trades Unions Congress and set up his own congress.
 The split damaged the Labour movement in the 1944 general election.
 The ITGWU attacked "Larkinite and Communist Party elements" which it claimed had taken over the Labour Party.
 The split and the anti-communist assault put Labour on the defensive.
 It launched its own inquiry into communist involvement, which resulted in the expulsion of six members.
 Alfred O'Rahilly in The Communist Front and the Attack on Irish Labour widened the assault to include the influence of British-based unions and communists in the ITUC.
 The National Labour Party juxtaposed itself against this by emphasising its commitment to Catholic Social Teaching.
 However, Labour also continued to emphasise its anti-communist credentials.
-It was only after Larkin's death in 1947 that an attempt at unity could be made.
+Only after Larkin's death in 1947 could an attempt at unity be made.

 After the 1948 general election National Labour had five TDs – Everett, Dan Spring, James Pattison, James Hickey and John O'Leary.
 National Labour and Labour (with 14 TDs) both entered the First Inter-Party Government, with the leader of National Labour becoming Minister for Posts and Telegraphs.
 In 1950, the National Labour TDs rejoined the Labour Party.

 From 1948 to 1951 and from 1954 to 1957, the Labour Party was the second-largest partner in the two inter-party governments (the largest being Fine Gael).
 William Norton, the Labour Party leader, became Tánaiste on both occasions.
 During the First Inter-Party Government he served as Minister for Social Welfare, while during the Second Inter-Party Government he served as Minister for Industry and Commerce.
-(See First Inter-Party Government and Second Inter-Party Government.)
+(See first inter-party government and second inter-party government.)